 - Tell you what to do on the night before and morning of surgery

 - Discuss the use of anesthesia during your procedure

 - Explain post-operative care and follow-up as well as what help you will need after the procedure

 Medications are administered for your comfort during the surgical procedure.
 The choices include local anesthesia, intravenous sedation, and general anesthesia.
 We will recommend the best choice for you based on your personality, your desires, and the complexity of your procedure.

 There are several methods to raise the eyebrows and weaken the muscles that cause frowning:

 Coronal (Open) Brow Lift—This requires an incision all of the way across the top of the head, which takes more time and can also cause with more bleeding, scarring, hair loss, and numbness.
 It is not performed very often, and usually only by surgeons who have not become adept at the endoscopic technique.

-Endoscopic (Closed) Brow Lift—Using several small incisions, a video camera is inserted allowing Dr. Alexander to gently loosen the brow tissues.
+Endoscopic (Closed) Brow Lift—Using several small incisions, a video camera is inserted allowing Dr. Alexander and Dr. Kaplan to gently loosen the brow tissues.
 The forehead is rotated up and secured into place.
 The procedure is quicker and essentially causes no scarring, blood loss, or numbness.